 What about the Ranch Activities?

-One of the reasons we chose Sweet Grass Ranch was the option of getting up and close with moving cattle.
+One of the reasons we chose Sweet Grass Ranch was the option of getting up and close to moving cattle.
 Swimming with horses and going on pack trips were also high on our list of interests.
-We did not get to swim with the horses, but we went on that overnight pack trip and loved it!
+We did not get to swanaim with the horses, but we went on that overnight pack trip and loved it!
 If you are adventurous, make sure to experience what these horse pack trips Montana should be famous for!

 What Types of Horses?

 The ranch horses are primarily quarter horses and quarter horse-thoroughbreds.
 They also have thoroughbreds, morgans, and paints.
-All the horses were in top conditions, well-fed, and taken care of.
+All the horses were in top condition, well-fed, and taken care of.
 Individual personalities and ages were matched to their riders.
 And during my first ride, my horse was somewhat limping.
 Quickly, we returned to the ranch, where my horse was put to rest.
 The health and safety of the four-legged staff were definitely essential.

 The best time to visit Montana is from June to mid-September, with temperatures average in low 55°F (13°C) to high 80°F (27°C), with July and August usually the warmer months.
 In June, wildflowers are in full bloom, and the Big Timber Rodeo is held the last week of June.
 In July, the cattle drive brings the animals to the mountain pastures.
 During August, it’s time for a trip to the Alpine lakes full of melted snow.
-With September, the cattle drive brings the animals back from the pasture while enjoying the Fall colors.
+In September, the cattle drive brings the animals back from the pasture while enjoying the Fall colors.

 What to Expect on A Ranch Vacation: FAQs